DavidHe1127/JSCourt/modules.md

 ES6 supports `esm` out of box.
 Most of big brands - Chrome, FireFox already has this feature built in.
 Note, `import` and `export` directives are static that means dependencies and exports are determined at the build time not runtime.
 That enables static analyzer to build a full tree of dependencies without running code.

 At the time of this writing, dynamic loading of modules is not supported.

+With ESM, a file is considered to be a module if it has `import` or `export` or both.
+A non-module file cannot be `import` or `export` from another file.

 ### cjs